Treasure Find Laws Around the World

 Then there is the difference between mislaid vs. lost vs. abandoned treasure.
 Depending on the situation you may be required to attempt to get the find back to its owner.
 Even then, each state has different laws in place on how to deal with each situation.

 No matter where you go hunting it’s always best to do a bit of research and be sure to ask the authorities before you travel.
 This is even more important in countries that you don’t detect or live in.

-Why Every Treasure Hunter Needs a Resistivity Meter
+Why All Treasure Finders Needs a Resistivity Meter

 As an avid treasure hunter, I have been reminded many times that treasure hunting is not easy (or cheap)!
 We all want it to be, but at the end of the day it’s actually a lot like work.